What became of one of the most holy relics of Christ - the veil with the imprint of his face, the Mandylion?

 Sacred deformations: Caesar’s human-footed horse and the six-fingered saints

 Sometimes nature plays strange tricks on its creations.
-Mutations, deformations, peculiarities are the material of which evolution is made.
-Often, however, the human being has attributed miraculous powers to these deformations.
-For instance, horses with cloven hooves were placed close to unicorns, and six-fingered humans had the makings of saints.
-The god Wotan even rode...
+Mutations, deformations, and peculiarities are the raw materials of which evolution is made.
+However, humans have often attributed miraculous powers to these deformations.
+For example, horses with cloven hooves were placed close to unicorns, and six-fingered humans were deemed as having the makings of saints.
+Even the...
 Continue Reading →

 Treasure hunting or archaeology: when did they start to make a difference?